jinyan1214/pyrecodes/docs/source/usage/how_to_extend_pyrecodes.rst

 pyrecodes is designed to be extensible and modular.
 Developers can extend the functionality of pyrecodes in the following ways:

 - Connect pyrecodes to third-party damage simulators
+- Add new component classes
-- Add new components
+- Add new system classes
-- Add new component recovery models
+- Add new component recovery model classes
 - Add new or connect to existing third-party resource distribution models
 - Add new resource allocation strategies
 - Add new resilience calculators